(pronounced "The Forty-Four Hundred") began as a Mini Series

 - Time Travel

-- And, considering their methods, the abductors of the 4400.
+- Utopia Justifies the Means: Jordan Collier's plans to establish a new world order of people with abilities.
+Considering their methods, the abductors of the 4400.
 Particularly harsh when it comes to the abductors: the best outcome of their machinations involves half the human population dying at some point so every survivor can have superpowers, just so that remaining half of humanity can survive and create a less horrible future.
 The worst (and default) outcome is everyone but a very small group of well-off and privileged humans dying and the world becoming an ecological nightmare.

 - Touch of Death: Shawn, though he thankfully rarely uses it.